 Throughout this paper, we consider two types of data: \emph{sampled data}, obtained from the continuous-time system through piecewise constant input signals and sampling of the trajectories, and \emph{filtered data}, obtained by filtering the trajectories via generalized filter functions.
 Based on this, we address two key problems: \begin{itemize} \item[1)] Find conditions on the trajectories and the filter functions under which the set of filtered data is informative for system identification. \item[2)] Develop an experiment design method that generates piecewise constant inputs and guarantees that the resulting filtered data are informative. \end{itemize}

-In this work, we introduce a generalized filtering framework (cf. Eq. \eqref{fw}) which encompasses several filtering methods from the literature, see Example 1.
-Based on this framework, the two main contributions of the paper are as follows: \begin{itemize} \item We establish a relation between the filtered data and the sampled data (cf. Eq. \eqref{relation}).
-This relation enables us to establish Proposition~\ref{Pranknm}, which provides conditions under which the filtered data are informative for system identification.
-Notably, the conditions we present are missing in all filtering methods in the literature, which rely on assuming informativity of the filtered data, rather than deriving the conditions making informativity possible. \item We propose an online experiment design method (cf. Proposition~\ref{Tis}) that guarantees the filtered data to be informative with the minimum possible number of samples.
-Theorem~\ref{Tpe} shows that the designed input signal is such that the data captures the system's dynamics at \mbox{all} times between sampling instants, which establishes a connection between the proposed method and the continuous-time Willems et al.'s fundamental lemma in \cite{lopez2022continuous}. \end{itemize}
+In this work, we introduce a generalized filtering framework (see Eq. \eqref{fw}) which encompasses several filtering methods from the literature, see Example 1.
+Based on this framework, the main contribution of the paper is establishing a relation between the filtered data and the sampled data (see Eq. \eqref{relation}).
+This relation enables us to state Proposition~\ref{Pranknm}, which provides conditions under which the filtered data are informative for system identification.
+Notably, the conditions we present are missing in all filtering methods in the literature, which rely on assuming informativity of the filtered data, rather than deriving the conditions making informativity possible.
+Building on the proposed filtering framework, we develop an online experiment design method for continuous-time systems based on the discrete-time setting in \cite{van2021beyond} (see Proposition~\ref{Tis}) and we show that such method guarantees the filtered data to be informative with the minimum possible number of samples (see Theorem \ref{Trank}).
+Theorem~\ref{Tpe} shows that the designed input signal is such that the data capture the system's dynamics at all times between sampling instants, which establishes a connection between the proposed method and the continuous-time Willems et al.'s fundamental lemma in \cite{lopez2022continuous}.

 The remainder of this paper is organized as follows.
 Section 2 introduces the generalized filtering framework.
 The problems addressed in the paper are formulated in Section 3.
 Section 4 investigates the relation between the filtered data and the sampled data.
 The proposed online experiment design method is discussed in Section 5.
 Section 6 provides a numerical illustration of the theoretical development.
 Finally, Section 7 concludes the paper.